ahmed-u3/IOT_Training/README.md

-# Internet of Things (IoT) Course Topics and Tasks
+# Internet of Things (IoT) Training Field 1

-Welcome to the Internet of Things (IoT) course repository!
-This repository contains all the materials you need to excel in the course, including lecture , tasks, and information about the final project.
+Welcome to the Internet of Things (IoT) training repository!
+This repository contains all the materials in the course, including lecture , tasks, and information about the final project.

 ## Course Instructors